ortexx/walletone/readme.md

 ```

 # Description
-You can write custom notify handler, but library version includes data/signature validation and automatically send all headers in necessary format
+You can write custom notify handler, but library version includes data/signature validation and automatically send all headers in the necessary format

 # API
-### .constructor(secretKey, merchantId, defaultData)
+### .constructor(secretKey, merchantId, [defaultData])
 secretKey and merchantId you can find in your w1 account.
 defaultData will be merged with other data in .getFormFields